chombadennis/DataViz_with_R_Trends-in-Demographics-Income/README.md

-Creating interactive dashboard with Shiny inR to explore census data to figure out what trends in different demographics I can find and tell the marketing team my findings.
+Creating interactive dashboard with Shiny to explore census data to figure out what trends in different demographics I can find and tell the marketing team my findings.

 The UCI Adult dataset is used to create a dashboard that gives insight on the following questions: